 110,000ppm = 110,000/1,000,000 = 0.11 = 11%

-So it basically means that 110,000ppm of Centella Asiatica is equal to 11% of Centella Asiatica.
-Where there is basically 110,000 parts of Centella Asiatica in one million of molecules.
+So it means that 110,000ppm of Centella Asiatica is equal to 11% of Centella Asiatica, where there are 110,000 parts of Centella Asiatica in one million molecules.

 Let’s have another example from the same products 10,000ppm Tea tree